 Feedback from a Startup Mentor (board members)

 Me experience with mentors is they are like investors but only give advice in what they know.
 In my case feedback was all negative, they did not want to see what I had done, they advised don’t chase small profits (goes against: “small profit, large turnover”) and you should stop what you are doing, and chase after large profit.
-Also, I was advised to think capital cities and not regions.
+Also, I was advised to think about capital cities and not regions.

 If you are only after money I would suggest you talk to an investor or startup mentor.